-- Teachers are to use the Nelson books to deliver high-quality handwriting lessons. - Year 6 children move to using a pen as necessary for KS2 SATs. - Other KS2 children will write in HB pencil until it is deemed that their handwriting is sufficiently accurate.
+- Teachers are to use the Nelson books to deliver high-quality handwriting lessons. - All children in KS2 children will write in HB pencil until it is deemed that their handwriting is sufficiently accurate.
 At this point they will transition to pen. - EYFS and KS1 children will write in HB pencil in all exercise books. - All children will write in HB pencil in Maths books.